microsoft/UFO/README.md

 ## 📊 Evaluation

-To evaluate, please refer to the [WindosBench](./DISCLAIMER.md) in the Section A of Appendix in our technical report.
-Some tips for completing your request:
+Please consult the [WindosBench](./DISCLAIMER.md) provided in Section A of the Appendix within our technical report.
+Here are some tips (and requirements) to aid in completing your request:

+- Prior to UFO execution of your request, ensure that the targeted application is active (though it may be minimized).
+- Occasionally, requests to GPT-V may trigger content safety measures.
+UFO will attempt to retry regardless, but adjusting the size or scale of the application window may prove helpful.
+We are actively solving this issue.
+- Please note that the output of GPT-V may not consistently align with the same request.
+If unsuccessful with your initial attempt, consider trying again.